kawaxi/Kali-Setup/README.md

 # Change Log

+June Update
+* New addon added to firefox-esr , now there are 20 installed.
+* Bin file Created for Burpsuite-Pro
+* Fixed and ported to gtk3 terminator's plugin to capture all console output with timestamp for pentesting.
+* Few tweaks added for Hyperion.

+-- 2017 --

 November Update
 * New Extentions added to firefox-esr (hack the form, NoRedirect, PassiveRecon, Wappalyzer, H3LL4R_H5H HackMod for HackBar)
 * New shells added from https://webshell.co/